 Essential 5 Days Bhutan Tour Packages

 Whether you’re searching for a holiday with friends or a nice vacation then don’t skip this beautiful spot if you don’t have long leave from your office.
+The highlight of this tour is the visit to Chhimi Lhakhang (Fertility Temple) at Punakha located on the small hills of Lobesa.
 Get the most out of it in your quick break.
 View More Details Here

 6 Days Bhutan Tour Packages

-An opportunity to explore the renowned western, central, and spiritual valleys of Bhutan during your Bhutan Travel.
+An opportunity to explore the renowned western, central, and spiritual valleys of Bhutan during your 6 days Bhutan Travel.
 Visit the temples, monasteries, and fortresses.
 Watch the ever-changing scenic beauty of Bhutan’s forests and the Himalayan peaks exude the luxury of a luxurious four-wheel drive.
 Enjoy the most beautiful and captivating experience of your life.
-View More Details Here

 Drive through the high mountain passes and travel through rapidly shifting habitats from pine trees to hills lined with rhododendrons, magnolia, and dwarf bamboo – rich with birds and wildlife.
 The centerpiece of this Bhutan trip is the time spent visiting the spectacular Phobjikha Valley, the winter home of the extraordinary Black-Necked Cranes.